cwchentw/lightweight-cms/content/howto/how-to-sort-sections-and-posts.md

 * `mtime`: last modifiled time of a section
 * `weight`: a user-defined value for sorting

-Sections in mdcms are merely intermediaries to posts.
+Sections in Lightweight CMS are merely intermediaries to posts.
 Authors of sections don't make much sense mostly.

 ### Sample Code

-Here we show builtin sorting routine used by mdcms to sort sections:
+Here we show builtin sorting routine used by Lightweight CMS to sort sections:

 ```php
 # Callback to sort sections.